-Head of Sales, Kim Johnson shares a checklist of things to consider on your journey to asbestos compliance and what to include when planning your 2024 Asbestos goals.
+Head of Sales, Kim Johnson shares a checklist of things to consider on your journey to asbestos compliance and what to include when planning your asbestos goals.

-Lucion’s purpose as a responsible business is to protect people and the planet, which we manifest through our expertise in hazardous materials risk management, and deliver as trusted advisors to our clients by facilitating and supporting their compliance requirements.
+Lucion’s purpose as a responsible business is to protect people and the planet, which we manifest through our expertise in hazardous materials compliance services, including risk management, and deliver as trusted advisors to our clients by facilitating and supporting their asbestos compliance requirements.
+We are your asbestos consultancy partner and can support your organisation with our range of asbestos services.

-Effectively managing environmental risks is imperative to protecting your building occupants, and organisation from the risks of asbestos and other hazardous materials.
+Effectively managing environmental risks – through our Environmental Due Diligence service – is imperative to protecting your building occupants, and organisation from the risks of asbestos and other hazardous materials.

-Managing risks associated with asbestos relies on expert inspection and testing services, the development of an adequate management plan, audits, appropriate training and communication.
+Managing risks associated with asbestos relies on expert inspection and testing services, the development of an adequate management plan, audits, appropriate asbestos awareness training and communication.

 Do the Compliance/Gap Analysis audit